Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

 \subsection{Efficiency Evaluation (RQ2)}

 We measure the time overhead of \tool for training and prediction, including all components described in Section~\ref{approach}. \tool is trained on a machine with an Intel Xeon(R) Silver 4314 CPU at 2.40GHz, 128G of RAM and an NVIDIA GeForce RTX 3090.
-The same machine is employed for performing predictions.
-To train \tool with packages from a single package registry, it takes around \todo{13.6} hours for PyPI packages and \todo{25.2} hours for NPM packages.
-To equip \tool with bi-lingual knowledge using the mixed packages, the training time is proportional to the scale of the dataset, which amounts to \todo{38.9} hours.
-Moreover, the average prediction time for an package is similar for the models trained on PyPI, NPM and mixed packages, which is respectively \todo{10.1}, \todo{11.0} and \todo{10.5} seconds.
+The same machine is employed~for predictions. \tosemrevision{Table \ref{tab:performance} presents the efficiency results.} To train \tool with packages from a single package registry, it takes around \todo{14.1} hours for PyPI packages and \todo{25.2} hours for NPM packages.
+To equip \tool with bi-lingual knowledge using the mixed packages, the training time is proportional to the scale of the dataset, which amounts to \todo{39.3} hours.
+Moreover, the average prediction time for a package is similar for \tosemrevision{BERT, RoBERTa, or T5} trained on PyPI, NPM and mixed packages, which is respectively \todo{11.552}, \todo{10.030} and \todo{10.527}~seconds.

 \textbf{\textit{Summary.}} \tool takes less than two days to train the model; and \tool takes an average of \todo{10.5} seconds to predict whether a package is malicious, which is acceptable.